FLEXperience

 By Chiruza Muhimuzi, B.S.
 Biology, College of Natural Sciences (2025)

-The flexibility of education improved my relationship with my family, especially with my father after he was diagnosed with stage 4 pancreatic cancer.
+Having flexible access to her classes at UMass Amherst improved Daria’s relationship with her family, especially with her father after he was diagnosed with stage 4 pancreatic cancer.

 By Daria Agrba, B.S Biochemistry and Molecular Biology, College of Natural Sciences (May 2023)